-Commitment: Voluntary, additional.

-Responsibility: SWCD.

 Funding: Unknown at this time.

-Timeline: On-going.

 Result: Improved water quality, County, watershed, basin, and State wide.

 Watershed beneficiary: Unknown at this time.

 - Action 3: Continue to pursue funding for collection of background chloride level monitoring data in area lakes to determine any impact of chloride from road de-icing and dust control practices.